Speaking: Functional Language A2

 🗣️ Polite Intonation

-Offers and requests use a polite, rising intonation (↗) to sound friendly.
+Offers and requests often use a polite, rising intonation (↗) at the end to sound friendly, especially when asking yes/no style questions or making softer requests.

-- "Would you like some help? ↗" — This sounds like a genuine offer.
+- "Would you like some help? ↗" — Sounds like a genuine offer.

-- "Could you pass me the water, please? ↗" — This makes it a soft request, not a demand.
+- "Could you pass me the water, please? ↗" — Makes it a soft request, not a demand.

 Practice Your Skills 🎯